Holiday Break: "The Grim Reaper" - Nate Boone Craft

 During a slum clearance, government agents would go into predominantly African-American areas and demolish black-owned businesses, schools, homes, and churches.

 Once again, throughout all of this, the black community was displaced and in search of new areas to live.
+But things didn't get any better.

-And on July 23, 1967, the Detroit police raided an unlicensed Black-owned club.
+And on July 23, 1967, the Detroit police raided an unlicensed Black-owned club. located at 9125 12th Street.

 This initial raid led to some violence, which erupted in some of the worst riots the nation has ever seen.
+The 1967 Detroit riot lasted a total of five days, and it resulted in 43 deaths.

 The deaths there were firemen, one police officer, many innocent bystanders, and multiple looters.

-The Detroit News referred to the ordeal as the street of nightmares, with the ongoing violence including criminal acts like arson, looting, and violent clashes with the National Guard.
+The Detroit news referred to the ordeal as the street of nightmares, with the ongoing violence including criminal acts like arson, looting, and violent clashes with the National Guard.

 One man who spoke with the Detroit News stated, quote, we are sick and tired of the treatment we're getting.

 We're going to show Whitey, if things don't change, we burn the whole damn city down, end quote.
+Ultimately, the riot accelerated the departure of white residents from the city.

 in what would become known as the white flight.

 These white residents would end up moving to the suburbs outside Detroit, and middle-class black citizens also joined and left the city for a more stable home environment.
+But the damage was done.

 The city that had once thrived started to fall.